google-code-export/dezeath/SimpleStatusMsg/docs/simplestatusmsg-readme.txt

 Description
 -----------
 Simple Status Message provides a simple way to set status and away messages in Miranda IM.
-The plugin was previosly named SimpleAway, but has been renamed to better reflect its purpose.
+The plugin was previously named SimpleAway, but has been renamed to better reflect its purpose.
 The SimpleAway plugin was originally created by Harven.

 Main features: